- Bachelor of Arts – Brown University – Department of Computer Science

 - PhD in Information Systems – The George Washington University

-Anne L. Washington is an Assistant Professor of Data Policy at the NYU Steinhardt School, as of Spring 2018.
+Anne L. Washington is Public Interest Technologist serving as an Assistant Professor of Data Policy at the NYU Steinhardt School.
 Her expertise on public sector information currently addresses the emerging governance needs of data science.
 The National Science Foundation has funded her research multiple times including a prestigious 5-year NSF CAREER grant on open government data.
 Her data-intensive projects draw on both interpretive research methods and computational text analysis.